-With over 50 beaches and 186 miles of coastline, Pembrokeshire is the perfect location for a dog friendly holiday.
+With over 50 beaches and 186 miles of coastline, Pembrokeshire is the perfect location for a dog-friendly holiday.

 It has it all – circular walking routes, breath-taking scenery and Wales’ oldest coastal rocks.
 We’re sure that your furry friend will love clambering over the St Davids’ peninsula as much as you do!
 Come rain or shine, there’s still no better spot for a bracing walk with your canine chum than this idyllic peninsula.

 A stroll around the cliff overlooking the beach with your furry friend brings you to the ruins of the slate quarry, sitting majestically above the now flooded mine shaft.
-This remarkable example of West Wales’ vast history, where men cut a living from the rock, is now fondly known as Blue Lagoon, and is often used as the UK venue for the Red Bull Cliff Diving world series.
-The striking blue-green waters of The Blue Lagoon is a perfect paddling pool for your pooch, and there is plenty of coastal path for them (and you) to get in your daily exercise.
+This remarkable example of West Wales’ vast history is now known as Blue Lagoon.
+It has been used as the UK venue for the Red Bull Cliff Diving world series.
+The striking blue-green waters of the Blue Lagoon is a perfect paddling pool for your pooch, and there is plenty of coastal path for them (and you) to enjoy.

 One of this coastline’s tastiest treats is a short walk from Abereiddy.
 Down a steep metal stairway that traverses the shale and sea pink covered cliff is the undisturbed sweep of sand called “The Smooth Beach”.
 When the more accessible beaches are full, this tranquil spot is the place to have some downtime with your dog.
 There’s no fear of disturbing anyone here.
 It’s one of the most accessibly secluded points along this coastline.
 This means your furry friend can run, swim, and bark to their heart’s content.